-In an agile workflow, content is not all written in a block, then edited, signed off and published, as in a traditional publishing model.
-Content is often developed as separate sections or pages, and may go through rounds of testing before being uploaded.
-Even when uploaded, content should be subject to revision based on user or stakeholder feedback.
+In an agile content workflow, content is developed and revised in an iterative process, with the audience considered throughout development.
+Content is often developed as separate sections or pages, and may go through rounds of testing with audiences before being uploaded.
+Even when uploaded, content can be revised based on user or stakeholder feedback.